Carole-Marie Allard

 Carole-Marie Allard (September 6, 1949 – March 18, 2024) was a Canadian politician who served as a Liberal member of Canada's House of Commons.
 She represented the riding of Laval East from 2000 to 2004.
 She was Parliamentary Secretary to the Minister of Canadian Heritage, and a member of the Standing Committee on Justice and Human Rights and the vice-chair of the Special Committee on Non-medical use of drugs.
 She lost the 2004 election to Robert Carrier of the Bloc Québécois in the riding of Alfred-Pellan.

 She was a lawyer, press attaché, designer, organizer and presenter of media management training programs, a spokesperson for a corporation, and she was journalist, writer and producer.

-She was the stepmother of Mélanie Joly who is a member of the House of Commons of Canada representing Ahuntsic-Cartierville and also served as the Minister of Foreign Affairs in the government of Justin Trudeau.
+She was the stepmother of Mélanie Joly who is a member of the House of Commons of Canada representing Ahuntsic-Cartierville and also served as a cabinet minister in the governments of Justin Trudeau and Mark Carney.